How Can I Know God?

 GOD REVEALED.
 The Bible reveals a Being who is completely unlike us.
 His primary attribute is that He is utterly holy.
 Referring to much more than His moral perfection, holy pertains to God’s “otherness” including His self-existence, omnipotence and separateness above all His creatures.
 Within this holiness are His secondary attributes such as perfect love, compassion, mercy and generosity.
 But equally important are His attributes of perfect justice and hatred of sin.

 HOW CAN I BE SAVED?
 Remember what Paul wrote?
 He wrote, “Jesus came into the world to save sinners.”
 This is what we call the Good News.
-Jesus came into the world to save those who confess their sinfulness and call on Him to save them.
+Jesus came into the world to save those willing to confess their sinfulness and call on Him to save them.
 He has the authority to save us because He Himself is God and He Himself paid the ultimate price by dying on the Cross on our behalf.
+This is referred to as “substitutionary atonement.”

-Jesus paid it all.
-Therefore it’s by faith alone in His work that we’re saved.
-No amount of good works or special prayers or acts of contrition will ever save us.
+It means that Jesus paid it all.
+Therefore it’s by faith alone in Him that we’re saved.
+No amount of good deeds or special prayers or acts of contrition will ever save us.
 Paul makes this clear in Ephesians 2.8-9 writing, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”

 So what are you waiting for?
 Won’t you admit to God that you’re a sinner and that you now understand that Jesus died for you?
 Do it now, by yourself in private.
+You don’t need a “priest” or anyone else.
 God says you may not get another chance.
 He says, “now is the accepted time; behold, now is the day of salvation” (2 Corinthians 6.2).

-You’ll know you’re saved because you’ll start to think and act differently.
-Most notably you’ll have a desire to study the Bible and to worship God at a local Bible-teaching church such as First Baptist Church of Enfield.
+You’ll also know you’re saved because you’ll start to think and act differently.
+You’ll have a desire to study the Bible and to please God with your life and to worship Him at a local Bible-teaching church.

 Won’t you come visit us to start your new life in Christ this coming Sunday?